jfairbank/pat-packet-visits-ruby-rails/the-warehouse.md

 typically conform to a specific protocol for their messages.
 I'm sure you're already familiar with this concept in your type of deliveries.
 <br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-"In this case, these messages adhere to the HTTP protocol.
-A standardized format for requesting information and replying with information.
+"In this case, these messages adhere to the HTTP protocol, a standardized format for requesting information and replying with information.
 Even the garbled messages follow that format, but they've been encrypted to ensure confidentiality between the requester and recipient.
 Encrypted messages use the